The Complete Guide to Getting Started with Quicken for Windows

 - Create a budget

-- Use Quicken on your phone or tablet
+- Use Quicken on your phone, tablet or the web

 Set up your first account

-After successful registration, click Add Account.
-Alternatively, you can skip this step and add your first account later by clicking the icon on the Home page.
+Click Add Account.
+You can also skip this step and add your first account later by clicking the icon on the Home page.

-Enter or choose the name of your financial institution (if you have more than one, don’t worry—you can add those later) and click Next.
+- Enter or choose the name of your financial institution (if you have more than one, don't worry—you can add more accounts later) and click Next.

-If you like, you can add a nickname to your account.
-If there are accounts you don’t want to add to Quicken, select Ignore instead of Add.
+- If you like, you can add a nickname for your account.
+If there are accounts you don't want to add to Quicken, select Ignore instead of Add.

 Congratulations!
 You've just added your first Quicken account!